Grand Masti: India

 Grand Masti earned the biggest opening at morning shows in 2013 on its first day.
 Grand Masti had a very good first day, grossing around ₹120 million net.
 It was the highest opening day of 2013 after Chennai Express, Yeh Jawaani Hai Deewani and Race 2.
 The film collected around ₹130 million on its second day, and then took its opening weekend total to around ₹400 million nett.
 Grand Masti remained steady on weekdays.
 Its five-day total amounted to ₹545.0 million nett.
 Grand Masti had a first-week gross of around ₹636.6 million nett.
 The film earned around 32.5–35.0 million nett on its 8th day.
 It had a decent second weekend of around 122.5–125.0 million nett.
 The film collected ₹52.5 million in its third weekend and subsequently ₹77.5 million in its third week to have a total of ₹905 million nett.
 According to Box Office India, the film's final domestic nett was ₹920 million.

 Overseas

 The film collected $1,259,000 internationally over its first weekend.
 The film had collections of around $3 million in ten days.

 Sequel

-The sequel to the film titled Great Grand Masti was released on 15 July 2016.
+The sequel to the film titled Great Grand Masti was released after almost 3 years on 15 July 2016.